Azure/azure-sdk-for-cpp/doc/BatchOperations.md

 # Batched Operations in Azure Core

+TL;DR: The batch pattern for storage is highly specific to storage's scenarios and does not match the patterns used for other Azure APIs.
+So batch operations should NOT be a part of the Azure Core API surface.

+## Discussion

 Azure Blob Storage implements a concept called "batched operations" - the service client collects a sequence of operations and then applies those separate operations in a single REST API call.
 Currently those operations are limited to "Delete" and "Set Blob Access Tier".
-Interestingly, these operations do NOT have a return value
+Interestingly, these operations do NOT have a return value, which significantly simplifies the API surface.

 Based on investigation of the existing SDKs, the Storage batch operation appears to be unique.
 While there are other Azure services which implement batching functionality, they do not appear